xizon/poemkit/README.md

 * Development, packaging, and deployment in one
 * Not a JavaScript framework
 * Server-Side Rendering (SSR) Support
-* Components are separated, you can use any UI component
+* Components are separated, you can use any UI component (such as Ant Design)
 * Styling React Components in Sass/SCSS
 * Provides a common web page components and layouts
 * Automatically bundle and generate independent core CSS and JS files
 * Project supports automatic deployments from a number of repository hosting services via pm2
+* The default components demo is embedded with commonly used third-party animation libraries and grid system, such as Bootstrap 4+, GSAP, FontAwesome, Three, Pixi, etc., so that you can quickly expand your website

 * * *